Latest World Cup 2022 Odds: Who are the current favourites to win the World Cup?

-Latest World Cup Odds: Who are the favourites to win World Cup 2022, Croatia, Portugal, England odds to win
+Latest World Cup 2022 Odds: Who are the favourites to win World Cup, Croatia, France, Morcco odds to win

-Here are the latest odds for the Qatar World Cup 2022 as we approach the quarter final stage.
+Here are the latest odds for the Qatar World Cup 2022 as the semi finals approach.

-The quarter finals are here, but which nations are emerging as the World Cup 2022 favourites?

-Unbelievably, we are more than half way through the tournament and with a number of teams already confirming their place in the quarter finals, while big names such as Brazil, Germany, Spain and Belgium are out.

-France enter the tournament as defending champions, but with Portugal hitting form and Southgate’s Three Lions going close in 2018, no team can be discounted.
+France enter the tournament as defending champions, but with a tournament that has been jam packed with thrills, spills and unexpected results – no team can be discounted.

 Here is who the bookies are tipping to win the World Cup 2022*.